 Our printed historic trails allow you to take in the town’s past at your own pace: choose the trail that best suits your interest.

 Industrial Trail – Trowbridge has been an industrial town since the 14th century with its chief industry being the manufacture of high-quality woollen cloth.
 The mills produced textiles for Allied uniforms during World War One, and in the ‘Swinging Sixties’ for the designer, Mary Quant.
-This trail is arranged as a fairly short walk through the town, with a few optional diversions, allowing you to see the industrial buildings as they are today, while providing a wealth of information.
-The trail is also available in French and German.

-Public Art Trail – This takes you around the town exploring the public art displayed at various venues including in the Town Hall (recognised to be a piece of art in itself!) hidden treasures in and outside of St. James’ Church, interesting frescoes on the fascias of many of the town’s public buildings, and much more.
+Public Art Trail – This takes you around the town exploring the public art displayed at various venues including in the Town Hall (recognized to be a piece of art in itself!) hidden treasures in and outside of St. James’ Church, interesting frescoes on the fascias of many of the town’s public buildings, and much more.